Topological Full Groups of Ample Groupoids with Applications to Graph Algebras: Introduction

 \subsection{Acknowledgments}

 We would like to express our gratitude to Volodymyr Nekrashevych for sharing his private notes on Rubin's theorems.
 We would also like to thank Hiroki Matui for pointing out Lemma~\ref{lem_haus} to us, as well as for other valuable comments while he visited NTNU in the spring of 2018.
 The first named author thanks Eric Wofsey for helpful remarks on Stone duality.
 We also wish to thank Ulrik Enstad and Christian Skau for comments on the first draft of this paper.
+Further, we are grateful to Fredrik Hildrum for assistance with typesetting.
+Finally, we want to thank the anonymous referee for his or her thorough feedback.